sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 Good work!

 `ORDER BY` can also be used to sort on multiple columns.
 It will sort by the first column specified, then sort by the next, then the next, and so on.
-For example:
+For example,

 ```
 SELECT birthdate, name